go-vela/site/content/faq/usage/_index.md

 * **UI** - Navigate to the `https://vela.example.com/<org>/<repo>/hooks` page for the repository
 * **CLI** - Run [the `vela get hooks --org <org> --repo <repo>` command for the repository](/docs/reference/cli/hook/get/)

-After finding the error for the webhook delivery, please use the list below which includes details on how to resolve the issue.
+After finding the information for the webhook, please use the list below which includes details on how to resolve the issue.

 ### Missing Webhook Signature